Make a donation

 Fluid retention and swelling

-• Of concern to people with diabetes or at risk of diabetes.
+Increase in blood sugar—of concern to people with diabetes or at risk of diabetes

 Insomnia